APPENDIX - Fringe Spacing Geometry Module

 8.3.3 Joint significance

-If both findings were independent (which they approximately are, since one depends on the crossing angle and the other on the bisector), the joint p-value for both matching simultaneously would be:
+If both findings are treated as independent to first order (one depends on the crossing angle and the other on the bisector), the joint p-value for both matching simultaneously is:

 \[P_{\text{joint}} \approx P_{\text{orientation}} \times P_{\text{band}}\]